dotnet/docs-maui/docs/macios/includes/linker-behavior.md

 Linker behavior can be configured for each build configuration of your app.

 > [!WARNING]
-> Enabling the linker for debug configuration may hinder your debugging experience, as it may remove property accessors that enable you to inspect the state of your objects.
+> Enabling the linker for your app's debug configuration may hinder your debugging experience, as it may remove property accessors that enable you to inspect the state of your objects.